-The lush rainforests of Central Africa cover nearly 2 million square kilometers, making up 18 percent of all the world's rainforests.
+The lush rainforests of Central Africa cover about 1,700,000 square kilometers, making up 18 percent of all the world's rainforests.

-The vast Congo Basin rainforest extends across seven countries: Cameroon, Gabon, Equatorial Guinea, the Central African Republic, Angola, the Republic of the Congo and the Democratic Republic of the Congo (DR Congo).
+The vast Congo Basin rainforest extends across six countries: Cameroon, Gabon, Equatorial Guinea, the Central African Republic, the Republic of the Congo and the Democratic Republic of the Congo (DR Congo).
 It is the home of an incredibly rich and diverse ecosystem and is home to tens of millions of people, including hunter-gatherer groups collectively known as Pygmy peoples.
 These indigenous peoples are directly dependent on forest resources and ecosystem services for their material and cultural survival.

 Most of this forest - as much as 60 percent - can be found in DR Congo.
 This is where Rainforest Foundation Norway fovcuses its attention in the region.
 Half of the tropical rainforest in DR Congo is primary forest: old-growth forest that has not been logged.

 The Congo Basin, whose rainforest is second only to that of the Amazon in size, is an enormous treasure trove burgeoning with life and natural resources: